alimoeeny/obsidian-dropbox-photo-grid/README.md

-# Dropbox Photo Grid Plugin for Obsidian
+# Dropbox Photo Grid for Obsidian

 This plugin allows you to embed a grid of photos from your Dropbox account based on a specific date.
-It's perfect for displaying daily photos, memories, or any date-based photo collections.
+It's perfect for displaying daily photos, memories, or any date-based photo collections within your Obsidian vault.

 ## Features